guyrosillo/finalexam/final-exam/README.md

 ##PART 1

 1. Print 'clicked on logo' to the console when the user clicks on the logo in the navbar.
-2. Use JavaScript to show/reveal/toggle the div with class 'mission-content' when the user clicks on the anchor that says 'Our Mission'.
+2. The div with class 'mission-content' is hidden with CSS.
+Use JavaScript to show/reveal/toggle the div with class 'mission-content' when the user clicks on the anchor that says 'Our Mission'.
 Make sure you prevent the default anchor behavior, which moves the page to the href attribute's value.
 3. Repeat step 2, but for the div with class 'services-content' and the